-Sometimes pilots are required to stay on board while not actually engaged in piloting duties; therefore, they shall be provided with a cabin that is clean, serviceable, darkened and equivalent to an officer's cabin.
+Transiting vessels shall provide Panama Canal pilots with adequate accommodations, since sometimes pilots are required to stay on board while not actually engaged in piloting duties; therefore, they shall be provided with a cabin that is clean, serviceable, darkened and equivalent to an officer's cabin.
 These cabins should have a private working toilet facility.